saproko/WhatsAnalyzerWeb/README.md

 * Link count
 * HTML report with plots + display in Terminal

+## Requirements

+1. Python 3.6+ is required
+2. Install the required libraries<br>`pip install -r requirements.txt`

+## Usage

+1. cd into the project's root directory
+2. For testing you can `python run.py` to host the website on your localhost
+3. Follow the instructions on the webpage (more detailed tutorial coming soon)

 ## Limitations

-Currently the texts are only in German.
-Furthermore, since the format of the exported chat will probably vary from region to region, you might run into errors.
-If you have problems, please contact me, as I intend to improve compatibility in the future.
+Currently the texts are only in German.<br>

+Since the format of the exported chat will probably vary from region to region, you might run into errors.<br>

+If you have problems, please contact me, as I intend to improve compatibility in the future.<br>

 E-Mail: saproko17@gmail.com